Timeline of Blockchain Development: A Revolutionary Tech Journey

 The Genesis of Blockchain and Bitcoin’s Birth

-The emergence of Satoshi Nakamoto and the creation of Bitcoin
+The emergence of Satoshi Nakamoto and Bitcoin

 Who started Bitcoin?
 Satoshi Nakamoto did.
 This person (or group!) wrote Bitcoin’s first code.
 It was the start of a new money era.
 Satoshi’s big idea was to trade money without a middleman like a bank.
 That’s Bitcoin: a digital money that no single person or group controls.